 - T.E.J.A.S. – a Houston-based organization that promotes environmental protection through education, policy development, community awareness, and organizing across the state.

-- The Climate Project – a national organization with local chapters in Texas that is involved in education and advocacy related to climate change.
+- The Climate Project – a national organization with local chapters in Texas that dedicates itself to climate change education and advocacy.